CollyBlargle/Overthinker/README.md

  Total amount of characters: The total amount of characters sent by each chatter.

- Total edits: The total amount of messages that were edited by each chatter
+ Total edits: The total amount of messages that were edited by each chatter.

 # Notes
 This program is incredibly inefficient.
 It churns through 10000 messages in about 5 seconds for my lower-end computer.
 It iterates through the messages to create the blocks, and then to create the conversations from the blocks, and finally parses through the conversations to generate the results.
 I feel like this could be done in one iteration given some cleverness.
 I tried this method, but it became rather unwieldy and unreadable.